adamalrasi/Algorithms-and-Data-Structures/README.md

     // do something
     // return an object with keys(letters and numbers), value(count), only keys found in the str.
 }

 function charCount(str){
     // make object
+    // loop over str, for each char...
+        // if char is a number/letter AND is a key in object: Add one to count
+        // if char is a number/letter AND not in object: Add it and set value to 1
+        // if char is something else (space, period, etc.): Do nothing
+    // return object
+}

+Simplify
+- Find the core difficulty in what you're trying to do
+- Temporarily ignore that difficulty
+- Write a simplified solution
+- Then incorporate that difficulty back in

+function charCount(str){
+    // make object
+    const result = {}
-    // loop over string, for each char...
+    // loop over str, for each char... for(let i = 0; i < str.length; i++){
+        let char = str[i]
-        // if char is a number/letter AND is a key in object, add one to count
+        // if char is a number/letter AND is a key in object: Add one to count if(result[char] > 0){
+            result[char]++
+        }
-        // if char is a number/letter AND not in object, add it and set value to 1
+        // if char is a number/letter AND not in object: Add it and set value to 1 if(!result[char]) {
+            result.char = 1
+        }
-        // if char is something else (space, period, etc.) do nothing
+        // if char is something else (space, period, etc.): Do nothing }
     // return object
 }